 While the typical direction of this hike is clockwise, some people start out in a counterclockwise direction, using the Appalachian Trail to take them to a lookout just short of the peak, with a 180-degree view, and then return the same way they came in.
 This is an easier alternative that does not require doing the rock scramble.
-A better option, for people who have time to do only one hike to a lookout, is to hike the Upper Hawksbill trail or the Stony Man trail.
+If you aren't going to go all the way to the top, a better option for people who have time to do only one hike to a lookout, is to hike the Upper Hawksbill trail or the Stony Man trail instead.

 The parking area for the Bearfence Mountain trail is at approximately milepost 56.5.
 Pets are not allowed on this trail.

 3. Dark Hollow Falls Trail

 This is the most popular hiking trail in the park and it is always recommended by park staff.
 This is a short 1.4-mile return hike that is suitable for almost everyone and one of the best hikes in Shenandoah National Park for families.